cofinoa/netcdf-java/docs/src/site/pages/netcdfJava/ncmlschema.md

 13. You can optionally specify that the files should be opened in **enhance** mode (default is *None*).
  Generally you should do this if the ncml needs to operate on the dataset after the CoordSysBuilder has augmented it.
  Otherwise, you should not enhance.
-14. A specialized **scanFmrc** element can be used for a forecastModelRunSingleCollection aggregation, where forecast model run data is stored in multiple files, with one forecast time per file.
-15. For scanFmrc, the run date and the forecast date is extracted from the file pathname using a **runDateMatcher** and either a **forecastDateMatcher** or a **forecastOffsetMatcher** attribute.
+14. **numericTimeSettings** is used in conjunction with **dateFormatMark** to create a numeric, UDUNITS compatible aggregated time variable.
 See more below.
+15. A specialized **scanFmrc** element can be used for a forecastModelRunSingleCollection aggregation, where forecast model run data is stored in multiple files, with one forecast time per file.
+16. For scanFmrc, the run date and the forecast date is extracted from the file pathname using a **runDateMatcher** and either a **forecastDateMatcher** or a **forecastOffsetMatcher** attribute.
+See more below.
-16. You must specify an **aggregation type**.
+17. You must specify an **aggregation type**.
-17. For all types except joinUnion, you must specify the **dimension name** to join.
+18. For all types except joinUnion, you must specify the **dimension name** to join.
-18. The **recheckEvery** allows you to rescan periodically to see if the set of files has changed.
+19. The **recheckEvery** allows you to rescan periodically to see if the set of files has changed.
-19. Only for *joinExisting* and *forecastModelRunCollection* types: if **timeUnitsChange** is set to true, the units of the joined coordinate variable may change, so examine them and do any appropriate conversion so that the aggregated coordinate values have consistent units.
+20. Only for *joinExisting* and *forecastModelRunCollection* types: if **timeUnitsChange** is set to true, the units of the joined coordinate variable may change, so examine them and do any appropriate conversion so that the aggregated coordinate values have consistent units.
-20. Experimental, do not use.
+21. Experimental, do not use.

 ##### DateFormatMark
 A **dateFormatMark** is used on joinNew types to create date coordinate values out of the filename.
 It consists of a